The advent of the internet was just the beginning. Today, the Internet of Things (IoT) has integrated itself into our reality.

 9. Rust

-Just as Go is an improvement on C, Rust is an improvement on Go.
-This open-source programming language from Mozilla takes care of the data loss problems present with Go.
+Just as Go is an improvement on C, Rust is an improvement on Go and is an open-source programming language from Mozilla that takes care of the data loss problems present with Go.

 Rust allows for sending and receiving big data between devices without fear of data loss.
 Rust arguably has the highest processing power among all the languages on this list.